 - 2 cups cooked brown rice

-- 15 oz 15 ounces black beans rinsed
+- 15 oz 15 ounces black beans , drained and rinsed

 - 1/2 cup chopped cilantro